prog4biol/pfb2019/pfb.md

   # if there is an exception of "ExceptionType" this block will be executed
   # there can be more than one except block, just like an elif
 except:
-  # if there are any exceptions that are not of _ExceptionType_ this except block will be executed
+  # if there are any exceptions that are not of "ExceptionType" this except block will be executed
 else:
   # the else block is executed after the try block has been completed, which means there were no exceptions raised
 finally: